nanashi07/cv/cv.en_US.md

 > May 2010 - Feb 2012

-- Develop MES for manufacture flow
+- Develop MES for manufacturing flow.
-- Develop workflow for departments using GP
+- Develop workflows for departments using GP
 - Support and maintain Tiptop
-- Maintenance of web portal
+- Maintenance of the web portal
-- Develop functional feature for departments
+- Develop functional features for departments
-- Support general application process of RD
+- Support the general application process for RD.
 - Support network and hardware maintenance

 ------------------------------------------------------------------------